CollabEMMS/_EMMS_Code_UserInterface/README.md

 - Feature - Meter Name
   - Updated About menu to remove outdated version info and show Meter Name
   - Update communications to handle Meter Name (MName)
-- Cleanup - removed vestigial command PSVersion
+- Cleanup - removed some items no longer used
+  - PSVersion

 ### v2.1.1